-Current Performance: The St. Louis County Sheriff's Office responded to 1,542 Priority One Level Incidents throughout St. Louis County between 1/1/19 and 12/31/19.
-The average response time from time of dispatch to first unit on scene computes to 13 minutes and 17 seconds (compared to 15 minutes).
-The number of calls is almost flat from 2018 (1,545 calls), while the average time to respond is down from last year (15 minutes).
+Current Performance: The St. Louis County Sheriff's Office responded to 1,384 (compared to 1,542 in 2019) Priority One Level Incidents throughout St. Louis County between 1/1/20 and 12/31/20.
+The average response time from time of dispatch to first unit on scene computes to 13 minutes and 54 seconds (compared to 13 minutes and 17 seconds in 2019).
 St. Louis County is unique compared to other Minnesota counties in that it is over 7,000 square miles in size, the type and quality of our roadways varies significantly throughout the county, and great distances between calls often requires extra time to respond, thus impacting the efficacy of this measure as a standard in St. Louis County as compared to other counties in the state.